By Vincenzo Villamena, CPA

 Expats on short term assignments may receive per diem payments for the duration of the stay.
 If the intended stay is one year or more, however, the expat is living at the assigned location and cannot deduct assignment-related travel expenses.

-If you have more than one place where you live and work, then generally the place where you spend more time, or were most of your revenue is generated, is considered your tax home.
+If you have more than one place where you live and work, then generally the place where you spend more time or where most of your revenue is generated, is considered your tax home.

 How per diems work for travel expenses